-You can use checklists to create simple todo-lists in the field, or to efficiently prepare work from the office.
+You can use checklists to create to-do lists in the field or efficiently prepare work from the office.
 Each checklist item can contain either text or tag links to have easy access to tag information in the field.
 You can see the checklist items both in 3D and in interactive P&IDs if they are available.
 The checklists can be based on

-Checklists are great for importing an object list from your work management application (typically SAP, Workmate or similar) to provide efficient access to information about all of the inserted tags in the field.
+- objects imported from your work management application, such as SAP or WorkMate.
+This gives efficient access to information about all of the inserted tags in the field.
 Read more in this article.

 In this article: